ConduitNetwork/docs/infrastructure/pxeboot/pxeboot.rst

 Answer Files
 ------------

 Answer files are like lists of answers for questions that you know the setup program is going to ask but the user is not prepared to answer.
 They contain one or more sections, and each section contains one or more properties in the form name=value.
-Morpheus provides Answer Files for ESXi, CentOS, Ubuntu and XenServer, and user can add their own.
+Conduit provides Answer Files for ESXi, CentOS, Ubuntu and XenServer, and user can add their own.

 Add Answer Files
 ^^^^^^^^^^^^^^^^